 Stipe Miocic did his mother and his Strong Style fight team proud once again.

-As soon as his hand was raised after a knockout victory over Junior dos Santos in the main event of UFC 211: Miocic vs. Dos Santos 2 at the American Airlines Center in Dallas, Miocic looked into the camera inside The Octagon and had a special message for his mom, Kathy:
+As soon as his hand was raised after a knockout victory over Junior dos Santos in the main event of UFC 211: Miocic vs. Dos Santos 2 at the American Airlines Center in Dallas, Miocic looked into the camera inside The Octagon and wished his mother, Kathy, a Happy Mother’s Day.

 Saturday’s win over dos Santos marked the second straight year where Miocic celebrated a championship victory around Mother’s Day.